What market verticals do you serve?

-The force required is greatly dependent on the actuation mechanism (e.g. lance, manual compression, etc).
+The force required to activate a microfluidic reagent blister is dependent on the actuation mechanism (e.g. lance, manual compression, etc).
 A general guideline is 30N +/- 15N.

 What amount of fluid is recovered from the blister?

 The amount of fluid recovered varies by the actuation and recovery method.
-A rule of thumb is 90% for common methods.
+A rule of thumb is 90% for common blister actuation methods.